 With the back facing 16-megapixel camera you can snap away and an 8-megapixel front camera for the much-needed selfies.
 These are the most important specs.

-In conversation at the ISPO Outdoor exhibition in Munich with a representative of the Bullitt Group, the company behind the development, we covered some other interesting features.
+In a conversation at the ISPO Outdoor exhibition in Munich with a representative of the Bullitt Group, the company behind the development, we covered some other interesting features.
 He addressed some of those outdoor related important points:

 - Battery life